Personality traits’ influence at developing overthinking behavior

-Yet, I would argue that our personality traits have an influence on developing overthinking behavior.
+Yet, I would argue that our personality traits influence the development of overthinking behavior.

 Could it be that certain personality types or people with certain characteristics are more vulnerable to developing overthinking behavior?
 Is it possible that we can accurately predict if someone is more prone to developing overthinking behavior than others?

-Let’s explore the personality traits’ influence at developing overthinking behavior.
+Let’s explore the personality traits’ influence on developing overthinking behavior.

 Are certain personality types more at risk for developing overthinking behavior?